vippsas/vipps-recurring-api/vipps-recurring-api.md

 The `merchantAgreementUrl` is just a normal link to a page where the customer can log in and manage the agreement.
-We do not have any specific requirements for the security of the page, but we strongly recommend to use
+Vipps does not have any specific requirements for the security of the page, but strongly recommend using
 [Vipps Logg Inn](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)
-so the user does not have to use a username and password, but is logged in automatically through Vipps.
+so the user does not need a username or password, but is logged in automatically through Vipps.
 See the
 [API documentation](https://github.com/vippsas/vipps-login-api)
 for more details.